petl/Bicycle_dynamo_specificator/README.md

 ![Equivalent measurement schematic](https://github.com/petl/Bicycle_dynamo_specificator/blob/master/Measurement_schematic.png)

+## Script

+The [script](https://github.com/petl/Bicycle_dynamo_specificator/blob/master/GetDataFromRigol1054Z.ipynb) written in python and run in an [jupyter notebook](https://jupyter.org/) is composed of three parts:

+### Scope

+The Rigol 1054Z was used with a [library](https://pypi.org/project/ds1054z/) to wrap the SCPI commands.
+This enabled pulling waveform out of the scope in 3 lines possible.
+Output:
+> Connected to:  RIGOL TECHNOLOGIES,DS1104Z,DS1ZAXXXX,00.04.04.SP3

+> Currently displayed channels:  ['CHAN1']

+> got datapoints: 1200

+### Filter & Calc

+We take the waveform, calculate the sample period and sample rate.
+This is used for the LP filtered voltage trace (wave), to get the speed of the dynamo and to calculate the output power with the known resistance.
+Output:
+> Wheel speed: 30.563 km/h

+> Average power over resistor: 6.14W

+### Plot

+A pyplot throws all the data into a plot, including the speed, resistance and powerAVG as a textbox and additionally saves the raw data as csv to be edited later.

 ## Results
 To get to the results quickly, here's the power output plot with different Rload over speed: